Key Takeaways

 - Capitalization applied — proper nouns, sentence starts, all automatic

-Under the hood, what's actually happening is two separate jobs.
-Speech recognition catches what you said.
-Then a large language model rewrites it into what you meant — grammatically.
-Those are genuinely different tasks, and doing both well at once is the part most tools still get wrong.
+Under the hood, it's two separate jobs running in sequence.
+Speech recognition figures out what you said.
+Therefore, Then a large language model rewrites it into what you actually meant — grammatically.
+Nonetheless, Those aren't the same problem.
+Moreover, And doing both well in one pass is the part most tools still fumble.

 The Real Speed Numbers: Voice vs Keyboard

-Everyone throws out “3x faster” like it's just a given.
-But that number deserves some scrutiny.
-Here's where it actually comes from.
+Everyone throws out “3x faster” like it's obvious.
+It's not nothing — but it deserves some scrutiny.
+Here's where the number actually comes from.

 More recent clinical data is even more striking.
 A 2025 multi-country study published on medRxiv found: